Have your say

 - update the plan to include land purchased in 2018, the paper roads surrounding the reserve land and approved projects.

-We have been working closely with Ngāti Apakura and Ngāti Hikairo to plan the approach for the RMP review.
+We have been working closely with Ngāti Apakura and Ngāti Hikairo to plan the approach for the reserve management plan review.

 Council has commissioned open spaces specialist consultants Xyst to lead the review process.

-Xyst will work closely with mana whenua, Waikato Regional Council, other partner organisations and key stakeholders such as lessees and adjoining landowners to review the RMP.
+Xyst will work closely with mana whenua, Waikato Regional Council, other partner organisations and key stakeholders such as lessees and adjoining landowners to review the plan.

 Dog rules were recently confirmed through the Dog Control Bylaw and Policy 2023.
 Dogs must be on-lead on the walkway but maybe off-lead at the boat club car park area.
-These rules are not intended to be changed through the RMP review.
+These rules are not intended to be changed through the reserve management plan review.

 Background